 “It’s all about being organised, doing things in a systematic way.
 I put Velcro stickers on household appliances to assist me, such as the microwave or cooker, these tactile markers are so beneficial,” he adds.

-Loc is putting into practise all that’s he’s learnt on the Living Well program.
-He calls it a great confident booster.
+Loc is putting into practice all that’s he’s learnt on the Living Well program.
+He calls it a great confidence booster.